Playgroup Makes a Difference – Tuesday 17th October 2023

 Planting Today, Growing Tomorrow

 Following a four-year hiatus, join us for a playgroup gathering- our annual conference is back!
 Together we will celebrate and discuss playgroup and its importance in the current climate as we navigate a new chapter for children, families and communities.
 Having experienced the peak of the pandemic, we now turn to embrace fresh opportunities for connection.
-Early bird tickets are now on sale!
-Click the button to book.

 Chief Executive Officer, SNAICC – National Voice for our Children